xonixx/makesure/README.md

 Variable defined with `@define` can be overridden with a variable passed in invocation via `-D` parameter.

-Overall the precedence for variables resolution is (higher priority top):
+Overall, the precedence for variable resolution is (higher priority top):

 - `./makesure -D VAR=1`
 - `@define VAR 2` in `Makesurefile`